-1. Employ critical thinking across educational disciplines.
-(Critical Thinking & Information Literacy)

-- 2. Construct and deliver effective written and oral communication.
+- 1. Employ critical thinking across educational disciplines.
+(Critical Thinking & Information Literacy) - 2.
+Construct and deliver effective written and oral communication.
 (Communication) - 3.
 Articulate a biblical worldview and engage with those with a different worldview.
+(Worldview)

-(Worldview) - 4.
-Connect past cultural context to the current cultural context.
+4. Connect past cultural context to the current cultural context.
 (Cultural Intelligence)

-- 1. Demonstrate knowledge of the general content of the Bible. - 2.
-Demonstrate understanding of core theological concepts. - 3.
-Competently exegete selected biblical passages. - 4.
+- 5. Demonstrate knowledge of the general content of the Bible. - 6.
+Demonstrate understanding of core theological concepts. - 7.
+Competently exegete selected biblical passages. - 8.
 Articulate a coherent biblical view of call and work.

-- 1. Know the core content in the functional areas of Accounting, Marketing, and Management. - 2.
-Communicate effectively in a business context using business technology. - 3.
-Demonstrate the ability to analyze organizational viability and potential actions while expressing an understanding of the importance Christian principles play in the organizational environment. - 4.
+- 9. Know the core content in the functional areas of Accounting, Marketing, and Management. - 10.
+Communicate effectively in a business context using technology. - 11.
+Demonstrate the ability to analyze organizational viability and potential actions, as well as integrate Christ-centered business practices. - 12.
 Develop both personally and in self-awareness.